Kyren223/server/nixosModules/eko-privacy.md

 You may delete your account at any time.
 When this happens:

-- Your account is flagged as deleted
+- Your account is flagged as deleted, with the internal user ID retained for technical reasons.
 - All servers ("networks") **you own** are deleted, along with all messages in those servers ("networks")

 Messages you’ve sent to other servers ("networks") or users ("signals") **are not deleted automatically**, but you may delete them individually if you still have access to them.